PGM-Lab/InferPy/README.md

 InferPy inherits Edward's approach for representing probabilistic models as (stochastic) computational graphs.
 As describe above, a random variable $x$ is associated to a tensor $x^*$ in the computational graph handled by TensorFlow, where the computations takes place.
 This tensor $x^*$ contains the samples of the random variable $x$, i.e. $x^* \sim p(x|\theta)$.
 In this way, random variables can be involved in complex deterministic operations containing deep neural networks, math operations and another libraries compatible with Tensorflow (such as Keras).

-Bayesian deep learning or deep probabilistic programming enbraces the idea of employing deep neural networks within a probabilistic model in order to capture complex non-linear dependencies between the variables.
+Bayesian deep learning or deep probabilistic programming enbraces the idea of employing deep neural networks within a probabilistic model in order to capture complex non-linear dependencies between variables.

 InferPy's API gives support to this powerful and flexible modelling framework.
 Let us start by showing how a variational autoencoder over binary data can be defined by mixing Keras and InferPy code.